ktaylor63/southeast/site/content/articles/a-wildlife-gem-in-the-shadow-of-a-booming-atlanta.md

     - 'Sheffield Wildlife Management Area'
     - 'Silver Comet Trail'
     - 'White-Tailed Deer'
-updated: 'August 28th, 2017'
+updated: 'April 30th, 2018'
 ---

 **Braswell, Georgia** -- It was 1946, a cold night in the Blue Ridge mountains, and the six frustrated deer hunters hunkered down in a glade as the wind howled.
 Two days spent scrambling over the hills had flushed but one doe.
 The annual hunt was no longer worth the long drive from Paulding County outside Atlanta.

 “What I’m figuring,” said E.F.
 Corley, a farmer, sawmiller, truck driver and ordained Baptist minister, “is stocking deer in the hills behind home.”

 His buddies thought him crazy.
 Locals would “shoot ‘em before they could be put out of a truck,” one later recounted to Outdoor Life magazine.

 Corley, though, ultimately convinced his friends and dozens of other Paulding County farmers, townsfolk and government officials that a hunting reserve would work.
 They raised $1,400, created a “conservation club,” pooled 12,000 of their own acres and made everybody promise not to hunt the land for five years.

 Twenty deer (imported from South Carolina) soon bounded into the hills of northwest Paulding County, author Charles Elliott wrote.
 One-hundred wild turkey eggs and 20,000 fingerling rainbow trout were added and -- just like that -- a brand new wildlife reserve was created.